What is a "Proof of concept"?

 Simple and straight to the point

-Many of our POCs are lacking a lot of functionality that generally would be expected from "real world" implementations.
+Many of our POCs are lacking some functionality that generally would be expected from "real world" implementations.

 For example, most of our POCs are optimised for being used either with a mouse or with a keyboard, while certain edge cases of interactions of the two of them is not taken care of.
 Also, touch usage with gestures are not implemented in any way.

-And while the semantics are well chosen (see Semantics and their importance for accessibility), the visual design of the POCs is very sparse.
+And while the semantics are well chosen (see Semantics and their importance for accessibility), the visual design of the POCs is quite sparse.

 Icing on the cake